briansune/Kintex-7-MIPI-DSI-1.6-inch-LCD/README.md

 Remarks 2: Ultrascale+ devices have MIPI physical interface, which no extra resistor-network or front-end ICs are needed.

-Remarks 3: The only verilog design that are changed to cope with Ultrascale+ device are the serialization and MMCM blocks.
+Remarks 3: The only Verilog design that are changed to cope with Ultrascale+ device are the serialization and MMCM blocks.

 ```
  |-mipi_init_script